connectrpc/connectrpc.com/docs/cors.md

 your behalf.

-To avoid this problem, browsers ask the target for permission to issue a request, if the request originates from somewhere else than the target.
+To avoid this problem, browsers ask the target for permission to issue a request, if the request originates from somewhere other than the target.
 They send a preflight request, and the server replies with CORS information.
 The browser decides whether to issue or deny the actual request, and will only expose response headers to JavaScript that are explicitly allowed.